abdelkd/kaizen/0 - Inbox/David Talk.md

 - fetch on server instead on client
 - useTransition for async
 - use formdata since browser handles it if you're just submitting forms
+- useActionState in nextjs
+- group data together
+- use descriminated unions ir better state when fetching
+- calculate when its not expensiv
+- indirect state management (useReducer) is simple and can be extendable (track changes, testability...etc)
+-